The hierarchical structure of local unitary invariants: Multipartite separability

 the expression in brackets counting the real and imaginary parts of each coefficient of $\ket{\psi}_{\pi_i}$, with 2 subtracted for normalisation and phase invariance.
 On the other hand, the number $N_\pi$ of index sets that split $\pi$ is

-this being the total number of non-empty subsets of $\{1, \ldots , n\}$ minus those that do not split $\pi$, i.e. those where the 1-indices lie wholly within some $\pi_i$.
-But the total dimension of normalised states is $2d^n-2$ and, as each equation $c_{i_1 \ldots i_n}=0$ contributes two constraints from the vanishing of its real and imaginary parts, we require
+this being the total number of index sets minus those that do not split $\pi$, i.e. those where the 1-indices lie wholly within some $\pi_i$.
+(One subtracts 1 for the all-zero sets so as not to overcount.)
+But the total dimension of normalised states is